dsc-youssef/pont-ecommerce/README.md

 # Point Ecommerce

-an e-commerce website template using laravel & react & inertia
+an e-commerce website dashboard template using laravel & react & inertia

 **The template is pre-configured with everything you need to get started, including:**